The College of New Jersey Logo

 Can I make an appointment to get my allergy shots in Student Health Services?

 No, We do not provide that service.
 We feel that the safest place for students to receive allergy shots are in an allergist’s office.
 Please check with your insurance company to find local allergists who accept your insurance.
 If you will need to bring your car to campus for transportation to these appointments and you receive allergy shots on a weekly or every other week basis, you can apply for permission to park on campus for medical reasons.
-The forms can be found at HERE.

 Do I have to go by ambulance to the local Emergency Room?
 Can’t Campus Police take me to the emergency room?